ikkiller/ikkiller/README.md

 - Site Reliability Engineering Certification
 -->

-### Latest Blog Posts

-- Implementing Zero-Trust Security in Cloud Native Applications A deep dive into modern security practices for cloud applications January 2025

-- Optimizing Kubernetes for Financial Services
-Best practices for running Kubernetes in high-stakes environments December 2024

 ### <center> Let's Work Together </center>

 I've worked with companies new and old, so let's get in touch if you would like to work together on designing your cloud, on-premises or even a hybrid IT infrastructure.